-There are many benefits available for members of the Veteran and Military Community along with their dependents and spouses.
+There are many benefits available for members of the Veteran and Military-Connected (VMC) community.

 Navigating these benefits and deciding which ones apply to you can be frustrating, but we are here to help!
-We have dedicated staff trained to work with you and simply the process.
+We have dedicated staff trained simplify the process.

-The transferability option under the Post-9/11 GI Bill allows Servicemembers to transfer all or some unused benefits to their spouse or dependent children.
-The request to transfer unused GI Bill benefits to eligible dependents must be completed while serving as an active member of the Armed Forces.
+The transferability option under the Post-9/11 GI Bill® allows service members to transfer all or some unused benefits to their spouse or dependent children.
+The request to transfer unused benefits to eligible dependents must be completed while serving as an active member of the Armed Forces.
 The Department of Defense (DoD) determines whether or not you can transfer benefits to your family.
-Once the DoD approves benefits for transfer, the new beneficiaries apply for them at VA.
+Once the DoD approves benefits for transfer, the new beneficiaries apply for them through the VA.

 - all resident tuition & fees for a public school